aws/eks-distro/docs/development/building-locally.md

 [script](../../build/lib/install_go_versions.sh) modeled from the builder-base to install all golang versions locally.
 * If intending on generating checksums or attribution files, patch versions of golang must match.
 Validate versions in above script match those in [builder-base](https://github.com/aws/eks-distro-build-tooling/blob/main/builder-base/install.sh#L172).
 If not, please send a PR updating script in this repo.
-* Gathering licenses and generating attribution files requires additional setup outlined in [here](attribution-files.md).
+* Gathering licenses and generating attribution files requires additional setup outlined [here](attribution-files.md).
 * For building container images, buildctl is used instead of docker to match our prow builds.
 Running `local-images` targets will export images to a tar, but if running `images` targets which push images, a registry is required.
 By default, an ECR repo in the currently logged in AWS account will be used.
 A common alternative is to run docker registry locally and override